Dried sprigs of several kinds of herb

 We call it Mexican tea, though I've never heard of anyone making tea

-of it.
+of it -- except for medicinal purposes.
 It's one of the best-loved seasonings for bean soup and many kinds of Mexican

 stews.
 It's a strong-smelling herb growing as a weed in my Mississippi garden, Chenopodium